Hepatitis B

 When to test?

 The hepatitis B virus is highly contagious and can be transmitted through bodily fluids when sharing needles, using non-sterile tattooing or piercing equipment or having sexual intercourse (see hepatitis B), and from mother to child during childbirth.
-Tests should be suggested to all unvaccinated individuals, especially after a negative hepatitis B test, i.e. even if no antibodies and thus no vaccination protection are present. (see also vaccination recommendations for hepatitis B of the BAG).
+Tests should be offered to all unvaccinated people at risk of infection, even if the risk situation occurred a long time ago, as well as people from countries of origin with an increased prevalence.
+All unvaccinated people with a negative screening test should also be vaccinated.

 Tests and diagnosis